Waterford and Kilkenny Railway

-Waterford and Kilkenny Railway incorporated 21 July 1845.
+Waterford and Kilkenny Railway incorporated 21 July 1845 by the Waterford and Kilkenny Railway Act 1845 (8 & 9 Vict. c. lxxxvii).

 The aim was to create a series of railways which would connect Waterford, Cork, Dublin and Galway.
 The creation of such links was considered a good investment for the stock market but also intended to have a positive impact on businesses in Ireland and links to the rest of the UK.

 Kilkenny-Waterford Line

 The first part of the rail line to be completed was the Kilkenny to Thomastown section.
 Work began in 1846 but the line didn't open until 12 May 1848 due to delays in waiting for other railway companies to finish connecting track.
 Thomastown station was a Tudor Revival building which opened 1848.
 The line reached Seapoint Hill in 1850 and the rest of the track to Waterford was completed in 1853 with the opening of the station at Dunkitt.

-In 1850 the company applied for an Act to allow them to raise further funds.
+In 1850 the company applied for an act of Parliament, the Waterford and Kilkenny Railway Amendment Act 1850 (13 & 14 Vict. c. lxii) to allow them to raise further funds.
 The long term goal being the trunk line to the midlands.

-Another Act was put forward in 1866 to create a new company called the Central Ireland Railways.
-In anticipation of the increased range of the Waterford and Kilkenny Railway company the name was changed to the Waterford & Central Ireland Railway in 1868.
+Another act of Parliament, the Central Ireland Railways Act 1866 (29 & 30 Vict. c. cclvii) was put forward in 1866 to create new railway lines as a joint venture of the Waterford and Kilkenny Railway Company and the Kilkenny Junction Railway Company.
+In anticipation of the increased range of the Waterford and Kilkenny Railway company the name was changed to the Waterford and Central Ireland Railway by the Waterford and Central Ireland Railway Act 1868 (31 & 32 Vict. c. cxli).
 The line from Kilkenny only reached Maryborough in 1867.
-The line to Mountmellick was opened in 1883 and that was as far as the Waterford & Central Ireland Railway got.
+The line to Mountmellick was opened in 1883 and that was as far as the Waterford and Central Ireland Railway got.

+The Waterford and Central Ireland Railway and the Kilkenny Junction Railway were amalgamated by the Central Ireland Railway Act 1896 (59 & 60 Vict. c. xvi).

-In 1900, as a result of Acts of Parliament, several important lines became part of the GS&WR system, including the Waterford and Central Ireland Railway and the Waterford, Limerick and Western Railway.
+In 1900, as a result of acts of Parliament, several important lines became part of the GS&WR system, including the Waterford and Central Ireland Railway and the Waterford, Limerick and Western Railway.
+In the case of the Waterford and Central Ireland Railway, this was by the Great Southern and Western, and Waterford and Central Ireland Railways Amalgamation Act 1900 (63 & 64 Vict. c. ccxlviii).